swmannepalli/Azure-Data-Factory-CI-CD/modules/module01.md

 **Configure a repository**
 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-+ Select Repository type as Azure DevOps Git and select your Azure Active Directory.
++ Select Repository type as Azure DevOps Git and select your Azure Active Directory (Prod/Non-Prod).
 Click on Continue.
 + Under Select repository, select your DevOps organization name from the drop down.
 Select Project and Repository name from the drop down.
 + Create a new Collaboration branch by name "master"
 + Publish branch defaults to adf_publish.